insight-platform/Savant/samples/age_gender_recognition/README.md

-# People detection, tracking and face blurring (PeopleNet, Nvidia Tracker, OpenCV CUDA)
+# Faces detection, tracking and age-gender recognition (YoloV5face, Nvidia Tracker, Age-Gender model)

 A pipeline that uses [Yolov5face](https://github.com/deepcam-cn/yolov5-face) model to detect faces.
 The model detected faces and 5 landmarks (eyes, nose, mouth).
 Landmarks are used